 b.
 Hours Per Week

 Students are encouraged to limit their hours of work so that they may devote sufficient attention to their studies.
 Therefore, the jobs listed for undergraduates during any enrollment period should not typically require more than 15 hours per week of work.
 During break periods between quarters, undergraduates may be employed full time.
-Thanksgiving recess is not a break between quarters.

 c.
 International students